Cuddling/Nothing/README.md

 This tool was developed and used throughout 2022 to automatically secure hyped and limited products on various Shopify sites that did not utilize bot protection.

-Nothing has the ability to connect directly to Zephyr monitors for its product feed and **requires a valid Zephyr AIO license key.** It's worth noting that you can only have one connection to Zephyr's monitor websocket server at a time per license key — meaning you **cannot reuse the same license key** to create multiple Nothing instances.
+Nothing has the ability to connect directly to Zephyr monitors for its blazing fast product feed and **requires a valid Zephyr AIO license key.**

+It's worth noting that you can only have one connection to Zephyr's monitor websocket server at a time per license key — meaning you **cannot reuse the same license key** to create multiple Nothing instances.

 ## Support & Documentation